seydx/av/CONTRIBUTION.md

 - Open a new issue for clarification
 - Join our community discussions

-Thank you for contributing to @seydx/av!
+Thank you for contributing to node-av!